Euclideon/udSDKPython/README.md

 The examples folder contains several examples of the use of the high level functionality of UDSDK's Python wrapper.
 A separate readme is included within this folder.

+## Supported Modules and Notes

+This wrapper constitutes a subset of the larger udSDK C API.
+More complete documentation for wrapped functions can be found in the udSDK header files included with the current udSDK distribution

+The following modules are currently

 <!-- End -->